SFStefenon/WBF-HE-YOLO/README.md

 ### Organize Your Dataset

-There are tree ways to organize your personalized dataset.
+Depending on the version of YOLO you will need to organize your data differently.

-The first way is using a different path for training and validation (works for YOLOv5, YOLOv7, and YOLOv8).
+For YOLOv5, YOLOv7, and YOLOv8.
 ```
 dataset/train/images
 dataset/train/labels